survivejs/webpack-book/manuscript/optimizing/02_tree_shaking.md

 To get most out of tree shaking with external packages, you have to use [babel-plugin-transform-imports](https://www.npmjs.com/package/babel-plugin-transform-imports) to rewrite imports so that they work with webpack's tree shaking logic.
 See [webpack issue #2867](https://github.com/webpack/webpack/issues/2867) for more information.

-T> It's possible to force `"sideEffects": false` at webpack configuration by setting up a loader definition with `test: path.resolve(__dirname, "node_modules/package")` and `sideEffects: false` fields.
+It's possible to force `"sideEffects": false` at webpack configuration by setting up a loader definition with `test: path.resolve(__dirname, "node_modules/package")` and `sideEffects: false` fields.

 T> [SurviveJS - Maintenance](https://survivejs.com/maintenance/packaging/building/) delves deeper to the topic from the package point of view.